Knorsker/Knorsker.github.io/index.markdown

 Overall, this plot illustrates the general population trends across districts, the total number of bike spots, and the correlation between population and bike spots.
 It's evident that both the population and bike spots are on the rise.
 However, it's important to note that the trend in bike spots represents the registered spots within the period, potentially excluding some spots and overlooking those removed over the years, which could affect the accuracy of the calculations.

 __Geographical analysis of bike racks within Copenhagen (V)__\
- Copenhagen is known globally for its cycling culture and presents an ideal case study for understanding the dynamics of urban bike traffic.
  To convince the daily commuters of Copenhagen to grab their bike in preference to a car, when commuting through the city, it is necessary that the city offers a sufficient and convenient infrastructure for bike traffic.

 Every cyclist needs a place to securely park their bike upon arriving at their destination.
 Failure to meet this infrastructure need can lead to a situation where commuters struggle to find available parking spots for their bikes.
 The lack of bike racks not only creates a messy cityscape but also makes it less attractive for commuters to use their bike.